 - How to Play Texas Hold'em Correctly Before the Flop

 2) Taking Hands Too Far Past the Flop

+This is an extension of the previous trap.
 Not only do most beginners play too many hands; they go way too far with them.

+Many players take any pair or any draw to the river.
 Generally you should be continuing with only top pair or better or a strong draw.

 3) Playing by "Feel" Rather than by Cards, Situations and Math

+Many new players play hands because they have a "feeling" about them.
 This is wrong.
 Poker is a mathematical game: everything that can possibly happen boils down to odds.

 Therefore, you should only play a hand because it has good odds of winning - not because you feel lucky or you feel you're due.

 You play a hand because the situation dictates that in the long term, by playing that hand, you're going to make money.

 4) Letting Your Emotions Get the Better of You